A Survey Analyzing Generalization in Deep Reinforcement Learning: Introduction

+In order to address open questions on generalization in deep reinforcement learning, there needs to be some commonly agreed standard of what is meant by generalization.
+Currently, different aspects of generalization are considered in various subfields either working on the fundamental questions regarding or the applications of deep reinforcement learning.
+We take the point of view in this paper that these various aspects can, and should, be described and studied in a unified way.
+In particular, we argue that the various approaches to generalization can be succinctly classified based on which part of the Markov Decision Process is expected to vary.
+We make this classification formal and unify how much current work on generalization in deep reinforcement learning fits clearly into the classification we introduce.
 In this paper we will focus on generalization in deep reinforcement learning and the underlying causes of the limitations deep reinforcement learning research currently faces.
-In particular, we will try to answer the following questions: \begin{itemize} \item \textit{What is the role of exploration in overfitting for deep reinforcement learning?} \item \textit{What are the causes of overestimation bias observed in state-action value functions?} \item \textit{What has been done to overcome the overfitting problems that deep reinforcement learning algorithms have encountered so far?} \item \textit{What future directions are there for reinforcement learning research to obtain higher level generalization abilities for deep neural policies?} \end{itemize}
+In particular, we will try to answer the following questions: \begin{itemize} \item \textit{How can we formalize the concept of generalization in deep reinforcement learning?} \item \textit{What is the role of exploration in overfitting for deep reinforcement learning?} \item \textit{What are the causes of overestimation bias observed in state-action value functions?} \item \textit{What has been done to overcome the overfitting problems that deep reinforcement learning algorithms have encountered so far, and to enable deep neural policies to generalize to non-stationary complex environments?} \end{itemize}

 To answer these questions we will go through research connecting several subfields in reinforcement learning on the problems and corresponding proposed solutions regarding generalization.
-In this paper we introduce a categorization of the different methods used to both achieve and test generalization, and use it to systematically summarize and consolidate the current body of research.
+In this paper we introduce a formal definition of generalization and categorization of the different methods used to both achieve and assess generalization, and use it to systematically summarize and consolidate the current body of research.
 We further describe the issue of value function overestimation, and the role of exploration in overfitting in reinforcement learning.
 Furthermore, we explain new emerging research areas that can potentially target these questions in the long run including meta-reinforcement learning and lifelong learning.
-We hope that our paper can provide a compact overview and unification of the current advancements and limitations in the field.
+The objective of the paper is to introduce a formal generalization definition and provide a compact overview and unification of the current advancements and limitations in the field.